maxqube/Practical-task/README.md

 ### 1) Verify that default NGIX web page is reachable

 1. Open _/ansible/inventory_ file and copy IP under [webserver] node
-2. Paste IP into browser and set port to :80 _(e.g. xxx.xx.xx.xx:80)_
+2. Paste IP into the browser and set port to :80 _(e.g. xxx.xx.xx.xx:80)_
 3. "Welcome to nginx on Amazon Linux!" web page should be displayed

 ### 2) Verify monitoring script and cron job